 I chose this image because when I look at it, it makes me feel as though I, too, can carry the lofty load bestowed upon me.
 That when its time to bear the burden I am fully equipped to do so.
 However, I do get a lot of help from Cody.
 He is truly a godsend in my life.
 I really don't know what I would do without him (you).
 Thank you for sticking by me when I am not so sunny, I know it ain't easy :o)

-I hope you all have a wonderful weekend and that your loads are
+I hope you all have a wonderful weekend and that your loads are particularly light in the coming days.

-the anticipation builds
+unforeseen delight the anticipation builds wayward reverie

 H O P E

-If there is anything I am putting all my faith into, it is H O P E.
+If there is anything I am putting all my faith into, it is H O P E. H O P E for me, you, us, we, them, everyone... the future...but more importantly...
+S N O W!

 “Throw your heart over the fence and the rest will follow”